klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.klay.accounts.md

 | privateKey | String &#124; Array | (optional) The private key to sign with. |
 | callback | Function | (optional) Optional callback, returns an error object as the first parameter and the result as the second. |

-**NOTE** The `privateKey` parameter has been changed to an `optional paramter` since caver-js [v1.2.0-rc.3](https://www.npmjs.com/package/caver-js/v/1.2.0-rc.3).
-And also privateKey parameter supports `array` of private key string since caver-js [v1.2.0-rc.3](https://www.npmjs.com/package/caver-js/v/1.2.0-rc.3).
-If you do not pass the privateKey as a parameter, the account of from or feePayer to be used for signing must exist in caver.klay.accounts.wallet.
-And if the array comes as a privateKey parameter, transaction is signed with all the keys inside the array.
+**NOTE** The `privateKey` parameter has been changed to an `optional parameter` since caver-js [v1.2.0-rc.3](https://www.npmjs.com/package/caver-js/v/1.2.0-rc.3).
+Also, privateKey parameter supports `array` of private key strings since caver-js [v1.2.0-rc.3](https://www.npmjs.com/package/caver-js/v/1.2.0-rc.3).
+If you do not pass a privateKey, either `from` or `feePayer` account must exist in caver.klay.accounts.wallet to sign the transaction.
+If an array of privateKeys are provided, the transaction is signed with all the keys inside the array.

 **Return Value**